-These baked sausage and pumpkin bites are perfect for a low carb appetizer this holiday season!
+These baked sausage and pumpkin bites are the perfect low carb appetizer or snack for Fall!

 This is a sponsored post written by me on behalf of Klement's.
 All opinions are my own.
-Please see my disclosure policy.
-This post also contains affiliate links, which means that at no extra cost to you I can make a tiny bit of money to help support this blog.
-Thank you!
+Please see my disclosure policy for more details.

 To make this appetizer, slice the summer sausage (I used the original flavor, but I bet the garlic sausage would be great too!) into 16 slices.

 Place the slices on a metal rack that has been placed on top of a baking sheet.

 Bake in a preheated oven for 15 minutes, or until the edges start to darken.

 Meanwhile, add pumpkin puree (NOT pumpkin pie filling), cream cheese, fresh or dried thyme and salt and pepper to a food processor.